12 Best Back And Shoulder Workout For Upper Body Strength

 Target muscles: Latissimus dorsi, the middle and lower trapezius, the rhomboids, and the posterior deltoids

-How to do bent over rows:
+How to do barbell bent over rows:

 1. Hold a barbell, bend at the knees and hinge your hips, bending forward until your body is parallel to the ground.